soft-matter/pims/README.md

 PhD thesis work on microrheology in Robert L. Leheny's group at Johns Hopkins University in Baltimore, MD.
 The work was supported by the National Science Foundation under grant number CBET-1033985.

-Dan can be reached at dallan@pha.jhu.edu.
+Dan can be reached at daniel.b.allan@jhu.edu.